seancondron/advanced-agentic-rag-chatbot/readme.md

   <li>OpenAI and Supabase API keys</li>
 </ul>

-<h2>Prerequisites</h2>
+<h2>Information</h2>

-This chatbot references .pdf files in the 'documents' folder and uses them as reference during response generation.
+This chatbot references .pdf files placed in the 'documents' folder and uses them as reference during response generation.

+The Agentic RAG Chatbgot is initially loaded with Python reference documentation and is able to answer detailed questions about Python.

+This project is powered by OpenAI's GPT4-o for the LLM agent, and utilizes LangChain, Streamlit, and a Supabase vector database.

+Feel free to add or change the .pdf documents in the "documents" folder to feed the LLM agent more reference material.

 <h2>Installation</h2>
 <h3>1.
 Clone the repo</h3>